 A young girl and a dog conspire to steal a slice of cake.
 There are open wine bottles on the table, abandoned half empty,* and plates with leftover traces of food.
 Clearly, this girl has drugged all the adults of the household in order to seize the cake without alerting them to her theft.
-If she is particularly clever, she may sprinkle crumbs onto each one of the plates so that when the adults awaken, they will assume they had eaten it all themselves.

 It is important to note that the dog looks similar (if not outright identical) to The Fool’s dog and to one of the dogs on The Moon card.
 This dog is not known for protecting humans.
 I would not at all be surprised to learn that the girl stepped off a cliff soon after, or was attacked by lobsters.

 Do you dream in buttercream?
 Does fondant make you melt?
 Does Ganache remove your obstacles?